 For those who are not aware, I have catalogued many of the obvious implications of God’s perfection, and they all demonstrate clearly the false nature and invalidity of all known religion.
 Those books are Wilderness Cry, Provocative Catholic, and Peace in Spirituality.
-In addition, I have published a little book, Growing Up In Fancy Farm Kentucky, which will give you keen insight into the author’s background.
+In addition, I have published a little book, Growing Up in Fancy Farm Kentucky, which will give you keen insights into the author’s background.
 All are available at Amazon-Kindle.

 Buddhaism Christianity Eternity Faith Future of Christianity God God's Will gods Hilary L Hunt MD Hinduism HolyGhost Holy Spirit Islam Islam Christianity Jesus Judaism Judaism Buddhism Money Philosophy Power Religion religions salvation Science The Trinity